Sheaves and Duality in the Two-Vertex Graph Riemann-Roch Theorem: Computation of

 It should be clear that the above argument is ``local'' in the sense that we have studied a global section by studying what happens at $A_1$, and then at $A_2$ by considering the ``neighbourhood'' $\{B_3,A_1,A_2\}$ of $B_3$, and then studying the neighbourhoods $\{B_1,A_1\}$ and $\{B_2,A_2\}$.
-For this reason the above proof really shows that the relation \eqref{eq_hom_md} is really a ``local'' isomorphism
+For this reason the above proof really shows that the relation \eqref{eq_hom_md} is really a ``local'' morphism {\red (not generally an isomorphsim)}

 as we will describe in Section~\ref{se_simpleV} (where we formalize the $\SHom$ above as {\em sheaf Hom}).